All Episodes

 I've always heard politics ends at the water's edge, but this was new to me.

-And and and and they knew better.
+And they knew better.

 I mean, Ted Kennedy, who was the first to launch this, God bless his soul, God rest his soul, you know, it was a lie.

-And for him to stand up there and say as he did, that President Bush lied by saying that that the that Iraq had WMD, when he himself had said the same thing, if Bush lied, he lied as well.
+And for him to stand up there and say, as he did, that President Bush lied by saying that Iraq had WMD, when he himself had said the same thing.

-I vote an entire chapter to this theme of uh entitled it, What Bipartisanship, and in there I sort of pull back the curtain and show some some instances that people are completely unaware of of where the Democrats uh, you know, uh as you say, they'd never gotten over the two thousand election, and for and for the next seven or eight years, they acted many of them in an inappropriate way because they could never get past the first victory of Bush.
+And in there, I sort of pull back the curtain and show some instances that people are completely unaware of of where the Democrats, you know, as you say, they'd never gotten over the 2000 election.

 He can't take this personally.

-He's got a president has got to say, look, I understand that they're doing politics, but I've got to try and find a way to move the country forward.
+A president has got to say, look, I understand that they're doing politics, but I've got to try and find a way to move the country forward.

 You just can't go into permanent open warfare.

-But I gotta tell you, Ted Kennedy, and I and again, I admire the man, but but my point is is that I was really surprised when when Alito, the second one of our Supreme Court nominations, when Ted Kennedy got up and haranged him for twenty or twenty-five minutes in the in the Senate committee, saying he was prejudiced against average American, sexist, corrupt, and racist.
+But I've got to tell you, Ted Kennedy, and again, I admire the man, but my point is, is that I was really surprised when Alito, the second one of our Supreme Court nominations, when Ted Kennedy got up and haranged him for 20 or 25 minutes in the Senate committee, saying he was prejudiced against average Americans, sexist, corrupt, and racist, I was taken aback.

-I mean, Ted Kennedy, a guy that would be reasonable and rational and try and work with you on some on one matter and then go out and say things that he had to know in his heart of heart were fundamentally untrue.
+I mean, Ted Kennedy, a guy that would be reasonable and rational and try and work with you on one matter and then go out and say things that he had to know in his heart of heart were fundamentally untrue.

 So he did it once with Bork.